NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 .. important::

-   When Cinder is deployed with Data ONTAP, Cinder snapshots are created leveraging the FlexClone feature of Data ONTAP.
+   When Cinder is deployed with ONTAP, Cinder snapshots are created leveraging the FlexClone feature of ONTAP.
 As such, a license option for FlexClone must be enabled.

 CDOT and 7-mode Consistency Groups
 ----------------------------------

-Data ONTAP currently has "Consistency Group" snapshot operations, but their semantics are not identical to Cinder CG operations.
+ONTAP currently has "Consistency Group" snapshot operations, but their semantics are not identical to Cinder CG operations.
 Cinder CGs are tenant-defined sets of Cinder-volumes that act together as a unit for a snapshot.
-Data ONTAP currently has no actual "Consistency Group" object, but only CG snapshot operations.
-Moreover, these operations act on Data ONTAP volumes, flexvols, which are themselves containers of the backing files or LUNs for Cinder volumes.
+ONTAP currently has no actual "Consistency Group" object, but only CG snapshot operations.
+Moreover, these operations act on ONTAP volumes, flexvols, which are themselves containers of the backing files or LUNs for Cinder volumes.
 In effect, so long as there is room in a Cinder pool to fit a snapshot or a copy of a consistency group, that operation will be permitted without any further restriction.